WouterSpekkink/transcription_tools/README.md

 Just pass the filename of the srt-file that you wish to parse as an argument to the python script, like this:
 `python parse_srt.py myfile.srt`

+If you want to put the result in a text file, just do this (I guess this only works on linux): `python parse_srt.py myfile.srt > myfile.txt`